groupvine/gv-doc/3-send/3-sendTexts.md

   * Mobile phone number, including area code

-  * Mobile phone carrier - please contact us at JHJHJHlink-needed `support@groupvine.com` if your carrier isn’t listed
+  * Mobile phone carrier - please contact [support@groupvine.com](mailto:support@groupvine.com) if your carrier isn’t listed

   * Text mode - No text (default), text only for emails marked **Urgent**, or text for all emails